 Hip-Hop has had its fair share of solid groups throughout its history.
 N.W.A., The L.O.X., Brand Nubian, Wu-Tang Clan and much more.
-Now, when many view group I mean at least a groups with 3 or 4 MC’s, not an RUN-DMC, Pete Rock and CL Smooth or A tribe Called Quest.
+Now, when many view group I mean a group with at least 3 or 4 MC’s, not an RUN-DMC, Pete Rock and CL Smooth or A tribe Called Quest.
 Nowadays it’s hard to get guys to be featured on a track let alone an entire album.

 Slaughterhouse does not fit into that category.
 These are the guys standing outside of the Barbershop battling all day.
 The ones that crowds form around and have to stop in mid-flow because of the ooh’s and ahhs after an ill metaphor.
 Pretty much the kind of MC’s that today’s elementary school rappers are scared to admit exist.